stellankilpatrick/Wisconsin-Census-Tract-Analysis/README.md

 <img src="https://www.sco.wisc.edu/wp-content/uploads/2021/05/wi-county-plss-boundaries-final.jpg" alt="Visualization of Land Use" width="300">

 ## Project Overview
-This project analyzes census tract and county data of Wisconsin to study the relationship and correlation between types of land use and population. **geojson** data will be read in, cleaned, and analyzed.
+This project analyzes census tract and county data of Wisconsin to study the relationship and correlation between types of land use and population.
+GeoJSON data will be read in, cleaned, and analyzed.
 A **K-means clustering** algorithm is used to decifer the different types of counties located throughout the state based on their land use (developed, crops, forest, etc.).
 Finally, a **linear regression model** will be trained to predict the population of any area based on the type of land contained within.
 This project uses Python libraries such as **scikit-learn**, **Rasterio**, **geopandas**, and **SQLite**, and is implemented within a **Jupyter Notebook** environment.

 ## Data Sources